SuryankDixit/teensy-weensy-Database/README.md

 # Teensy-Weensy-Database
 In this project, I have tried to clone the sqlite database from Scratch in C++.
 The two major parts of this project are : a).
 Parsing of User Input. b).
 Implementation of B+ trees to understand How database Indexes are Formatted.
 Right now , only one hard coded table is supported in this database in which users can Insert , Select and See the format of database indexing (How the data is stored in disk.).
-This is an open ended project. eg;
+This is an open ended project.Like:
-  - SQL compiler is added.
+  - SQL compiler needs to be added for better parsing.
   - More generic approach is needed so that users can insert their own table.
 So anyone who wants to help in making this library generic is welcomed.